ceramicnetwork/js-ceramic/docs-src/http-api.md

 # Records

 The records endpoint provides lower level access to the data structure of a Ceramic document.
-It is also the enpoint that has to be used in order to update a document, by adding a new record.
+It is also the enpoint that is used in order to update a document, by adding a new record.

 ## Get all records of a document